 They also provide other safety items for kids.
 This may be a free bicycle helmet, pads for riding, and the like.
 The coalition does have affiliates in most states.
 Find details on how to apply for a car seat program here. https://www.safekids.org/safe-kids-coalitions-united-states.

-Another possible option is a clothing bank/closet.
+Another possible option for a free car seat is a clothing bank/closet near you.
 Now these mostly have other items, such as diapers or blankets for newborns, but in rare cases car seats are passed out as well to needy families.
 Or if a charitable run site does not have what is needed, the staff can often direct the family to another free car seat program in their neighborhood.
 Find a listing of clothing closets.

 Insurance companies sometimes operate free car seat programs.
 It can be a health insurance provider, such as Blue Cross and Blue Shield, or maybe an auto company.
 They do this for safety reasons.
 As by provide a low to moderate income parent with a free instance car seat, it can reduce the exposure or liability of the ensure company.
 So it benefits both the family as well as the insurer.
-Ask your insurance providers, whether for medical or auto, about any resources they may offer.
+Ask your insurance providers, whether for medical or auto, about any free safety resources they may offer for newborns.